All posts

 Why this gap matters

-The distance between entity map and income map creates specific structural exposures:
+The distance between your entity map and income map creates real exposure:

-• Tax authorities see income flowing to entities that don't match where economic activity occurs.
+• Tax authorities see income flowing to entities that don't match where economic activity happens.
 Transfer pricing questions follow.

-• Banks see account activity that doesn't align with the entity's stated purpose or jurisdiction.
+• Banks see account activity that doesn't match the entity's stated purpose or jurisdiction.
 Enhanced due diligence follows.

-• Payment processors see transaction patterns that don't match the account holder's profile.
-Risk reviews follow — a pattern explored in why your Stripe dashboard is not a structure.
+• Payment processors see transaction patterns that don't fit the account holder's profile.
+Risk reviews follow.
+More on this in why your Stripe dashboard is not a structure.

-None of these examiners see the full picture.
-Each sees one slice — and each slice shows a different story.
-The structural risk isn't that any single relationship is problematic.
-It's that the stories don't align.
+Nobody sees the full picture.
+Each examiner sees one slice, and each slice tells a different story.
+The risk isn't that any single relationship is wrong.
+It's that the stories contradict each other.

 Mapping the gap